dprojects/getDimensions/Docs/README.md

     ![pads001](https://raw.githubusercontent.com/dprojects/getDimensions/master/Screenshots/pads001.png)

-* Make sure all your folder tree has correct structure.
-The Sketch object must be in the Pad folder:
+* Make sure all Your folder tree have the correct structure.

     ![pads002](https://raw.githubusercontent.com/dprojects/getDimensions/master/Screenshots/pads002.png)

+    **Note:** Normally, when You are creating Pad object, the related Sketch object should be in the "Pad folder" (object content).
+If You do not have such tree structure, please make sure each Pad object has the correct reference in the `profile` structure.
+Sketch dimensions are getting from Pad, exactly from `.Profile[0].Constraints[8].Value` and `.Profile[0].Constraints[9].Value`.
+The last dimension is getting from Pad as well, but this time, exactly from `.Length.Value`.
+So, the key point it that, those values needs to be accessible and correct to get it to work.

-* You can also create global furniture dimensions in seprate spreadsheet to be able to change the global furniture size later:
+* You can also create global furniture dimensions in a separate spreadsheet that gives You the ability to change the global furniture size later:

     ![pads003](https://raw.githubusercontent.com/dprojects/getDimensions/master/Screenshots/pads003.png)

-* Now you can create report with all needed dimensions to cut:
+* Now you can create the desired report with all necessary dimensions to cut:

     ![pads004](https://raw.githubusercontent.com/dprojects/getDimensions/master/Screenshots/pads004.png)

-This is experimental feature, so advanced features like mirror is not working.
-See the demo for pads to see the correct directory tree: [the Demo folder](https://github.com/dprojects/getDimensions/tree/master/Demo)
+    **Important note:** This is an experimental feature, so advanced features like mirror are not working.
+See the demo for pads to see the correct directory tree in the [Demo folder](https://github.com/dprojects/getDimensions/tree/master/Demo)